lightelligence-io/styles/src/components/Chip/Chip.md

 </span>
 ```

-The _Chip_'s bubble can also be an icon by adding `data-icon` to the bubble
+The _Chip_'s bubble can also be an icon by adding `olt-Chip-bubble-icon`
-element.
+and the desired icon class to the bubble element.

 ```bubble-icons.html
 <span class="olt-Chip olt-Chip--withBubble">